 The Health and Safety Policy was reviewed in February 2024 and this sets out the key requirements and expectations for the Service.
 An assurance framework checks that the Service is continuing to deliver against the commitments made in our Health and Safety Policy Statement.
-The Authority achieved accreditation to the ISO 45001 international standard for occupational health and safety in 2020, and this has subsequently been maintained.
+The Authority achieved accreditation to the ISO 45001 international standard for occupational health and safety in 2020.
+Two scheduled continual assessment visits were carried out by BSI during 2023/24.
+The Service has good levels of legal compliance in relation to Health and Safety and this is upheld by the Services continued accreditation to ISO 45001 Occupational Health and Safety Management system standard.
 In addition, the Service monitors a suite of corporate indicators against a common performance tolerance through the Health, Safety and Welfare Committee, Strategic Leadership Team and the Finance & Audit Committee.

-The Service achieved the ISO 55001 Asset Management Standard during 2023/24.
-This helps ensure that we have a systematic and cost effective approach to our fleet, equipment, PPE, and estate.
-This standard supports our existing compliance with ISO 45001 where we are one of only three fire and rescue services in England to have achieved this Service-wide accreditation.
+The Service was awarded accreditation to the ISO 55001 Asset Management Standard in May 2023 following a continual assessment visit.
+The accreditation was maintained following a further visit carried out in May 2024.
+Going forward, the service will have two scheduled continual assessment visits per year.
+This is supported by internal assurance audits carried out by our own trained auditors.
+This standard helps ensure that we have a systematic and cost effective approach to our fleet, equipment, PPE, and estate.
+It also supports our existing compliance with ISO 45001 where we are one of only three fire and rescue services in England to have achieved this Service-wide accreditation.